sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

    }
    ~~~

-   The second configuration file provided configuration for the `rabbitmq` scope,
+   The second configuration snippet provided configuration for the `rabbitmq`
-   which already exists in the Sensu configuration Hash (in memory).
-The
+   scope, some of which already exists in the Sensu configuration Hash (in
+   memory) - but also missing some attributes which already exist in the Sensu
-   result of merging this configuration into the Sensu configuration Hash (in
+   configuration Hash (i.e. `vhost`).
+The result of merging this configuration
-   memory) is as follows:
+   snippet into the Sensu configuration Hash (in memory) is as follows:

    #### Updated Sensu configuration Hash (in memory)